nathanwilk7/Website/community/gsoc/README.md

 As a polystore, Polypheny-DB seamlessly combines different underlying data storage engines (for instance relational row- and column store databases, key-value stores, etc.) to provide good query performance independent of the type of workload.
 Queries are accepted through multiple query interfaces using different query languages and methods.

-This is the first time Polypheny participates in the Google Summer of Code.
+This is the second time Polypheny participates in the Google Summer of Code.
 As part of GSoC, we want to introduce new talents to the world of open source software development and to our community.

-## Student Application
+## Application

-If you are interested in the Polypheny project and want to help us with improving and extending Polypheny-DB as part of GSoC we kindly ask you to carefully read and follow the outlined instructions.
+If you are interested in the Polypheny project and want to help us with improving and extending Polypheny-DB as part of GSoC we kindly ask you to carefully read and follow these instructions.

 Note that we have a [code of conduct](/community/code_of_conduct/).
 Please follow it in all your interactions with the project and our community.
 {:.message}

-We would like to incorporate and integrate you as early as possible into the development community of Polypheny.
+We would like to incorporate and integrate you as early as possible into our community.
 Therefore, we have decided not to add dedicated tests or puzzles which are unrelated to the actual code base.
 Rather, we have defined a list of [good first issues](https://github.com/polypheny/Polypheny-DB/issues?q=is%3Aissue+is%3Aopen+label%3AE-good-first-issue) that contain bugs that have a relatively limited scope and are thus very easy to fix.
 We consider this a great opportunity to get started and to familiarize with the code base.

 When you aim at fixing an issue, you are kindly asked to check the comment thread of the issue in case somebody is already working on a fix.
 If nobody is working on it at the moment, please leave a comment that indicates your intention to work on it.
 Please check the [contribution section](https://polypheny.org/community/contribute/) of our webpage for additional details.
 We are also glad if you leave a star on the Polypheny-DB repository.